2023 Solar Incentives Guide for Leawood, KS - Tax Credits & Rebates

 Federal Solar Incentives

-When you think about solar incentives, you likely think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
-The ITC offers a tax credit for a specific percentage of the cost of your solar system.
+Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
+The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
+The ITC provides you with a tax credit for a set percentage of the cost of your solar system.

-To know exactly how much money the ITC could save you, talk to your local Leawood solar panel installation expert.
+To understand exactly how much the ITC could save you, speak with your local Leawood solar panel installation expert.

 More information about the new Inflation Reduction Act can be found here.
-Your local Leawood solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.
+Your local Leawood solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives